 Methods: Please refer to the methods in part (a) (problem 2, naturally).

 Results: Since we have a factorized LDL variable in the Cox proportional hazards regression model, a factor is being used as reference for the hazard ratios.
 In this model, those with serum LDL at or below 70 mg/dL are the reference.
 Hence, the intercept would be the ratio of the hazard for subjects with serum LDL at or below 70 mg/dL to themselves, which is 1 by default.
 We gain no information from this kind of baseline hazard.
 For those with LDL between 70 and 100 mg/dL, we observe a regression parameter of (once exponentiated) 0.3981.
 Thus, from the proportional hazards model, those subjects with LDL between 70 and 99 mg/dL have 60.19% lower instantaneous risk of death than those subjects with LDL below 70 mg/dL.
 Similarly, interpretations can be given for the other parameters after exponentiating.
 From the model, those with LDL between 100 and 129 mg/dL have 60.74% lower instantaneous risk of death in comparison to subjects with LDL below 70 mg/dL.
 Subjects with LDL between 130 and 159 mg/dL have an instantaneous risk of death that is 70.61% smaller than that of subjects with LDL below 70 mg/dL.
 Subjects with LDL between 160 and 189 mg/dL have 74.34% lower instantaneous risk of death than subjects with LDL below 70 mg/dL.
 Finally, from the model, subjects with LDL between 190 and 247 mg/dL have 68.33% lower instantaneous risk of death than subjects with LDL below 70 mg/dL.
+Total: 5

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?